open-company/open-company-auth/README.md

 You can also override these settings with environmental variables in the form of `OPEN_COMPANY_AUTH_PASSPHRASE` and `AWS_ACCESS_KEY_ID`, etc. Use environmental variables to provide production secrets when running in production.

 ## Usage

-Users of the [OpenCompany](https://opencompany.com/) platform should get started by going to [OpenCompany](https://opencompany.com/).
-The following usage is for developers wanting to work on the platform's Auth application software.
+Prospective users of [Carrot](https://carrot.io/) should get started by going to [Carrot.io](https://carrot.io/).
+The following usage is **for developers** wanting to work on the OpenCompany Authentication Service.

 **Make sure you've updated `project.clj` as described above.**